What does a Protective Order do?

 - Orders the person you filed against not to come within a certain distance of where you live, work, and attend school.

-- Orders the person you filed against not to communicate with you in any manner, whether by phone, mail, or any electronic/online communication.
+- Orders the person you filed against not to communicate with you in any manner that is threatening or harassing, whether by phone, mail, or any electronic/online communication.

 - Orders the person you filed against to refrain from any harassing, threatening, annoying, alarming, abusing, tormenting or embarrassing behavior towards you.